Face transplant: Beneficiaries of face transplant

-People with faces disfigured by trauma, burns, disease, or birth defects might aesthetically benefit from the procedure.
-Professor Peter Butler at the Royal Free Hospital first suggested this approach in treating people with facial disfigurement in a Lancet article in 2002.
+People with faces disfigured by trauma, burns, disease, or birth defects might benefit from the procedure.
+Professor Peter Butler at the Royal Free Hospital first suggested this approach in treating people with facial disfigurement in a Lancet article in 2002, though it had been discussed for a decade in the USA.
 This suggestion caused considerable debate at the time concerning the ethics of this procedure.

 An alternative to a face transplant is facial reconstruction, which typically involves moving the patient's own skin from their back, buttocks, thighs, or chest to their face in a series of as many as 50 operations to regain even limited functionality, and a face that is often likened to a mask or a living quilt.